Skip to content

 In Claude Code, type /mcp to see the server status.
 In the Claude desktop app, check Settings > MCP.

-Note: With this option, plan_file_info returns a download URL.
-Claude can fetch the URL content for you, or you can open the URL in your browser.
+Note: With this option, plan_file_info returns a download_url.
+Ask Claude to fetch it, or open the URL in your browser.
+For local disk saves, use Option C instead (adds the plan_download tool).

 Option C: Run Docker locally + use the mcp_local proxy